osmbe/website/en/_posts/motm/2018-10-30-aylin-kızılaslan.md

 ## What is the most difficult part of mapping ?

 I think the beginning of something is always difficult.
-So it wasn’t easy to learn editors, tags earlier.
+So it wasn't easy to learn editors, tags earlier.

 ## What are your mapping plans for the near future ?